 The Facts about the Types of Fat

 Several aspects worked together, but as far as food consumption, the problem stemmed from the transition to low-fat.
 To replace fat, people turned to carbohydrates.
-Carbohydrates raise blood sugar levels and can lead to many serious health issues health issues.
+Carbohydrates raise blood sugar levels and can lead to many serious health issues, not to mention severe fatigue.

 The main problem, though, was the misconception of fats: different types of fat and how they affect the body.
 Today, there are many diets and studies to suggest high-fat diets are better than low-fat, such as ketogenic and low carb diets.